todnestor/LinearRegression/README.md

     2. to maintain my Applied Linear Regression projects in this repo

     3. to prove that I havent learnt to count!

+* Anyway, I'd like to be one of the "cool kids!"